 5. Improve how it looks on mobile

 Mobile usage has now well overtaken desktop usage – so much so that Google now looks at the mobile versions of most sites to choose what it shows in it’s search results.

 Mobile users are, well, mobile.
-Which means they’re seeking instant gratification, whether that’s to browse your store, purchase your services, find out some information, or read the news.
+Which means website visitors are seeking instant gratification, whether that’s to browse your store, purchase your services, find you location, opening hours or just to read the news.

 Time is of the essence; if they can’t find what they want immediately, they’ll disappear to the website of your main competitors.

 Desktop visitors are more likely to browse and read detailed information about your product or services.

 When you look at your website on a mobile, do you show users just the information they’re likely to need on the go or do you bombard them with information and images that take time to load and clutter the screen?